Sensitivity of jet quenching to the initial state in heavy-ion collisions

-In order to tackle these questions, we first derive analytical in-medium emission rates to calculate energy loss that are valid for any medium expansion scenario.
-This can be achieved by using established schemes to deal with scattering on a background medium \cite{Isaksen:2022pkj}, including the IOE approach \cite{Mehtar-Tani:2019tvy,Mehtar-Tani:2019ygg,Barata:2020sav,Barata:2020rdn,Barata:2021wuf}.
+In order to tackle these questions, we first derive analytical in-medium emission rates to calculate energy loss that are valid for any medium expansion scenario, see \cite{Huss:2020whe} for discussion on small systems.
+This can be achieved by using established schemes to deal with scattering on a background medium \cite{Isaksen:2022pkj}, including the improved opacity expansion (IOE) approach \cite{Mehtar-Tani:2019tvy,Mehtar-Tani:2019ygg,Barata:2020sav,Barata:2020rdn,Barata:2021wuf}.
 While earlier studies assumed a static medium, this letter extends the analysis to include the relevant energy scales that govern radiative energy loss in an expanding medium.
 This allows us to determine the validity of the multiple, soft and rare, hard scatterings not only as a function of energy but also as a function of the initial quenching time of the medium, see Fig.~\ref{fig:fig1}b).

 This novel approach allows us to determine whether multiple scatterings play a significant role in dynamical systems, which in turn influences the design of radiative in-medium parton showers.